150+ Bookish Words for Book Lovers: Delight and Inspire Your Vocabulary

 I’ve curated a mix of classic and fresh bookish words for book lovers that will charm your inner word nerd and elevate your literary vocabulary, especially if you adore books and words as much as I do.

-Born and raised in a small Indian town, my English was decent, thanks to an English-medium school, the occasional book, and my absolute adoration for my grammar teacher during those early years.
+Born and raised in a small Indian town, I had decent English, thanks to an English-medium school, the occasional book, and my absolute adoration for my grammar teacher in those early years.

 Public libraries were my happy place because buying books wasn’t always an option.

-Borrowing from friends, sneaking into book exchanges, and scoring second-hand books were my secret weapons to keep my reading dreams alive.
+Borrowing from friends, sneaking into book exchanges, and scoring secondhand books were my secret weapons for keeping my reading dreams alive.

 I was good at grammar (blame my grammar teacher for being so inspiring), but spoken English?
 Not so much.